mmelodea/CodesForKeras/README.md

 # CodesForKeras
-Some usage and usefull implementations I developed on Keras package
+Some usage and usefull implementations I developed by using Keras package